Heckler & Koch G36: G36C

 Introduced in 2001, the G36C (lit.
 'Compact') is a compact variant and a further development of the G36K.
 It has a shorter barrel than the G36K and either a four-prong open-type flash hider or a birdcage type flash hider.
 The extremely short barrel forced designers to move the gas block closer to the muzzle end and reduce the length of the gas piston operating rod.
 The handguard and stock were also shortened, and it includes the carrying handle from the G36KA4.
 The dual optical sight found on the standard G36 and G36K models was replaced with a set of rail-mounted detachable iron sights that consist of a semi-shrouded front post and a flip-up rear sight with two apertures of different diameter.
 The short handguard has four accessory attachment points, one of which could be used for a vertical grip.
 The G36C was developed and produced in January 2001.

 MG36

-The MG36 (Maschinengewehr) is an Squad automatic weapon variant of the G36 equipped with a heavier barrel for increased thermal performance and cook-off resistance.
+The MG36 (Maschinengewehr) is a squad automatic weapon variant of the G36 equipped with a heavier barrel for increased thermal performance and cook-off resistance.

 The MG36 and MG36E (lit.
 'Export') are no longer offered by Heckler & Koch.